-In order to prove that the crime of corporal injury on a spouse has been committed, it must be shown that a physical injury was willfully inflicted on a spouse, former spouse, cohabitant, or the mother of defendant’s child.
-It also must result in a traumatic condition, which is defined as a wound or other injury to the body, whether minor or serious, and caused by physical force.
+In order to prove that the crime of corporal injury on a spouse has been committed, the prosecution must prove that a physical injury was willfully inflicted on a spouse, former spouse, cohabitant or the mother of defendant’s child.
+This physical injury also must result in a traumatic condition, which is defined as a wound or other injury to the body, whether minor or serious, and caused by physical force.